-2 to the extent the agency so provides by rule or order.
-3 (c) Not later than Within 60 days after receipt of a petition pursuant to subsection (a), an 4 agency shall either decline to issue a declaratory order, issue the requested declaratory order, or 5 schedule the matter for hearing.
-6 (d) If an agency declines to consider a petition submitted under subsection (a), it shall promptly 7 notify in writing [or in a record] the petitionerrson who filed the petition of its decision and 8 include a brief statement of the reasons for declining.
-An agency decision to decline to issue a 9 declaratory order is judicially reviewable in court for abuse of discretion.
-10 11 ALTERNATIVE 1 12 13 An agency decision to decline to issue a declaratory order is not subject to judicial-14 review.
-ALTERNATIVE 2 15 16 An agency decision to decline to issue a declaratory order is judicially reviewable in-17 court for abuse of discretion.
-18 END OF ALTERNATIVES 19 (e) If an agency issues a declaratory order, the order must contain the names of all 20 parties to the proceeding, the particular facts on which it is based, and the reasons for the 21 agency's conclusion.
-A declaratory order has the same status and binding effect as an order 22 issued in an adjudication.
+1 subsection (a) and the procedure for its submission, consideration, and prompt disposition.
+The 2 provisions of this [act] for formal, informal, or other applicable hearing procedure do not apply 3 to an agency proceeding for a declaratory order, except to the extent provided in this [article] or 4 to the extent the agency so provides by rule or order.
+5 (c) Not later than Within 60 days after receipt of a petition pursuant to subsection (a), an 6 agency shall issue a declaratory order in response to the petition, decline to issue a declaratory 7 order, or schedule the matter for further consideration either decline to issue a declaratory order 8 or schedule the matter for hearing.
+9 (d) If an agency declines to consider a petition submitted under subsection(a), it shall promptly 10 notify in writing [or in-a record] the petitioner who filed the petition of its decision and 11 include a brief statement of the reasons for declining.
+An agency decision to decline to issue a 12 declaratory order is judicially reviewable in court for abuse of discretion.
+13 14 ALTERNATIVE 1 15 16 An agency decision to decline to issue a declaratory order is not subject to judicial 17 review.
+18 ALTERNATIVE 2 19 An agency decision to decline to issue a declaratory order is judicially reviewable in 20 court for abuse of discretion.
+21 END OF ALTERNATIVES 22 (e) If an agency issues a declaratory order, the order must contain the names of all 23 parties to the proceeding, the particular facts on which it is based, and the reasons for the agency's conclusion.
+A declaratory order has the same status and binding effect as an order issued in an adjudication.
 Declaratory orders are subject to judicial review under Section 501.
-23 Comment to an agency proceeding for a declaratory order, except to the extent provided in this [article] or